wmckeever/todo-list-cli/README.md

 ## Requirements

-* You must make at least three commits in git while working on this project (make a commit everytime you get a new thing working)
+85 points
 * The user is able to add new to-do items
 * A list of to-do items is displayed to the user
   * The number of to-do items is displayed to the user
   * If the user has no to-do items, this should be indicated to the user
+* Tell the user if they entered an invalid action

+15 Points
+* The user is able to display items as incomplete/complete
 * The user is able to set existing to-do items as complete
-* Tell the user if they entered an invalid action

 ## An Example